tothlevente/tothlevente/README.md

-Hi there! 👋
+# Hello! 👋

-I will create open-source and ad-free applications for everyone. 🌏
+I'm committed to creating open-source and ad-free applications accessible to all. 🌎

-For more information please visit my repositories. 👀
+Explore my repositories for more information. 👀

-Thank you for visiting! 👍
+**Thank you for stopping by! 👍**